jdlich/dotfiles/README.md

 	source $DOTFILES/bash/aliases
 	source $DOTFILES/bash/completion

-And that's pretty much it.
+And that's pretty much all there is to it.

-The idea is to have an ever evolving and growing collection of scripts and system configuration that is organized and can go where you go.
+The idea is to have an ever-evolving and growing collection of scripts and system configuration that is organized and can easily go where you go.

 ## dotfiles on Github